-Rape.
 A brutal, repulsive word, no doubt.
-When most people hear that word, they immediately think about physical rape and I certainly don’t need to define that term for you, as you already know what it means.
-I haven’t been physically raped, so I can’t begin to attest to what victims really feel after it occurs, but I know people who have endured it and I wouldn’t wish that on anybody.
+When most people hear that word, they immediately think about physical rape.
+I certainly don’t need to define that term for you, as you already know what it means.
+I haven’t been physically raped, so I can’t begin to attest to what victims really feel after it occurs.
+However, I know people who have endured it and I wouldn’t wish that on anybody.
 Rape is horrible.
-It is harsh.
-It is ugly.
+Harsh.
+Ugly.
 It is beyond barbaric.
-And I think physical rape has to be the worst kind of rape there is, hands down, so please know that I’m certainly not diminishing that in any way with this piece.
+And I think physical rape has to be the worst kind of rape there is, hands down.
+So please know that I’m certainly not diminishing that in any way with this piece.

 But have you ever considered that another kind of rape exists?
 How about emotional rape?
-It’s prevalent, actually, and unless you happen to be a survivor of it, you’ve probably never even considered the notion, rightfully so.
-What is emotional rape?
-Jacquetta Y. Parhams, Ph.D., describes it well her in her book The Case of Emotional Rape:
+It’s prevalent, actually.
+And unless you happen to be a survivor of it, you’ve probably never even considered the notion.
+So what is emotional rape?
+Jacquetta Y. Parhams, Ph.D., describes it well her in her book This Case of Emotional Rape*

 “Emotional rape is extreme abuse of emotional intimacy, brought about by intentional psychological or emotional coercion or manipulation”.